sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 You can essentially apply this to any game, the algorithm can be adapted and the reward rules can be changed to allow for different outcomes.
 I will go through the code step by step explaining what each line does and once you've mastered it you can go ahead fork the code and do as you wish.

 ```
-Note: You need to have sufficient knowledge about Reinforcment learning before progressing, this tutorial only explains
+Note: You need to have sufficient knowledge about Reinforcment learning before progressing, this tutorial
-the code it does not go into the theoretical details
+only explains the code it does not go into the theoretical details
+The links below help explain the theoretical details:

 ```

 We will be using Keras to make the magic happen with Tensorflow backend.
 Assuming you are familiar with Keras and Tensorflow and have them installed we can start!

 ```
-Note: Check my other gits for brief explanation on Keras and other simple algorithms
+Note: Check my other gits for brief explanation on Keras and other simple algorithms such as the CNN and RNN
+if you are unfamiliar with Keras/Tensorflow
 ```

+## Implementation
+### Imports